 Every enterprise has a constant flow of new data that needs to be processed and stored, which can be done effectively using a data pipeline.
-Upon introducing ONgDB into an enterprise data architecture it becomes necessary to efficiently transform and load data into the Open Native Graph Database (ONgDB).
-Doing this efficiently at scale with the enterprise integration patterns involved requires an intimate understanding of ONgDB write operations along with routing and queuing frameworks such as Apache Camel and ActiveMQ.
+Upon introducing an ONgDB data pipeline into an enterprise data architecture it becomes necessary to efficiently transform and load data into the Open Native Graph Database (ONgDB).
+Operating an ONgDB data pipeline efficiently at scale with the enterprise integration patterns involved requires an intimate understanding of ONgDB write operations along with routing and queuing frameworks such as Apache Camel and ActiveMQ.
 Managing this requirement with its complexity proves to be a common challenge from enterprise to enterprise.

 One of the common needs we’ve observed over the years is that an enterprise that wants to move forward efficiently with a Open Native Graph Database (ONgDB) needs to be able to rapidly create a reliable and robust data pipeline that can aggregate, manage and write their ever increasing volumes of data.
 The primary reason for this is to make it possible to write data in a consistent and reliable manner at a know flow rate.
 Solving this once and providing a robust solution for all is the driving force behind the creation of GraphGrid Data Pipeline.

 The GraphGrid Connected Data Platform, offers a robust data pipeline that manages high write throughput to ONgDB from varying input sources.
 The data pipeline is capable of batch operations management, keeps highly connected writes, manages data throttling, and carries out error handling processes.